Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Thermodynamic speed limits

 In this section, we derive thermodynamic speed limits (TSLs).
-We consider both short-time TSL, which relate excess EPR to the instantaneous speed of evolution at a given time, and finite-time TSLs, which relate integrated excess EP to time and trajectory length.
-Because excess EPR is always smaller than EPR, our expressions also imply TSLs on the overall entropy production.
+We first introduce a short-time TSL, which relates excess EPR to the instantaneous speed of evolution at a given time.
+We then introduce a finite-time TSL, which relates integrated excess EP to time and trajectory length.
+Because excess EPR is always smaller than EPR, our TSLs also imply bounds on the total entropy production.